 The alert is sent to an application that notifies an Operator of the issues.
-The Operator can then respond to the well in question to perform maintenance at wells requiring attention.
+The Operator can then respond to the well in question to perform maintenance

 The program frees up time to allow operators to focus on preventative maintenance to minimize spills and environmental impact.
 It also significantly reduces the number of driving hours, decreasing our fleet emissions and reducing the potential for motor vehicle incidents.